 Our office co-leads the negotiation of bilateral investment treaties (BITs) along with the U.S. Trade Representative to facilitate better investment opportunities worldwide.
 OIA also provides guidance and appropriate assistance to U.S. companies involved in investment disputes with foreign governments.

 Regional and Multilateral Coordination

 OIA leads U.S. government engagement in several regional and multilateral fora to advance U.S. views on investment rules and good governance to create an enabling environment for investment.
-We lead the U.S. delegation to the Organization for Economic Cooperation and Development (OECD) Investment Committee, co-lead with the U.S. Trade Representative the delegation to the Asia-Pacific Economic Cooperation (APEC) Investment Experts Group, and lead on investment work in the UN system.
+We lead the U.S. delegation to the Organization for Economic Cooperation and Development (OECD) Investment Committee and the OECD Working Party on Responsible Business Conduct, co-lead with the U.S. Trade Representative the delegation to the Asia-Pacific Economic Cooperation (APEC) Investment Experts Group, and lead on investment work in the UN system.